FernandaAmaral/destinationPrediction/README.md

 - FR
 - IT

-The proposed solution is divides into:
+The proposed solution is divided into:

 ## 00: Instructions
 Problem explanation and evaluation methods.